-Under the Reference scenario, the natural gas pricing will be based on the oil-linked approach during 2015-2020, and completely market-determined afterwards.
-No policies are introduced- the Reference scenario is used as a base case to assess the effects of the $CO_2$ cap and natural gas consumption subsidies.
+policies are introduced - the Reference scenario is used as a base case to assess the effects of the CO_2 cap and natural gas consumption subsidies.
 Most of the results in this paper will be presented as deviations from the Reference.

 There are several reasons why we link the natural gas price with the imported refined oil price during the 2015-2020 time frame.
-As shown in Figure 4, the oil-linked natural gas price grows faster than the market-determined gas price after 2020, and there is an increasing deviation between the two price trajectories.
+As shown in Fig. 4, the oil-linked natural gas price grows faster than the market-determined gas price after 2020, and there is an increasing deviation between the two price trajectories.
 This is due to differences in the supply and demand patterns for refined oil and natural gas.
 As the refined oil price increases faster than the natural gas price, keeping the natural gas price linked to the imported refined oil price would constrain natural gas consumption.
 This is not in line with the objective of China's natural pricing reform, which is to promote natural gas utilization.

 China now encourages market-oriented energy system reform.
-NDRC and NEA are drafting the development plan for oil and natural gas reform for the thirteenth five-year plan period (2016-2020).
+NDRC and NEA are drafting the development plan for oil and natural gas reform for the 13th five-year plan period (2016-2020).
 The plan aims to establish a market-based pricing system covering the business of resource exploration, import, transmission and distribution (Xinhua News, 2015).
 In this regard, the current oil-linked natural gas pricing scheme should serve as a transition to a complete market-determined pricing system.
 Based on the modeling results and the government policies discussed above, a likely scenario is that China's natural gas price will be oil-linked during 2015-2020 timeframe and then will be market-determined after 2020.